Java Interview Questions & Answers

 It is a core class in Java.
 Since the class is final, we cannot override its behavior through inheritance.
 Neither can we instantiate this class since it doesn’t provide any public constructors.
 Hence, all of its methods are static.

 We use the class setDaemon(true) to create this thread.
-We call this method before the start() method, else we get IllegalThreadStateException.
+We call this method before the start() method, and else we get IllegalThreadStateException.

 9. Does Java support global variables?
 Why/Why not?